Shopping

 Whilst all bullet blenders are generally straightforward, our experts loved how especially easy this is to operate.
 All we had to do was twist on the lid and lock it into place on the blending base to start it.
 Once finished, the blender comes with a screw-on handle and lids for sipping, which saves you any excess washing up.
 When we were cleaning up, we found that the blades weren't dishwasher safe.
 They're easy enough to rinse under the tap, but it's nevertheless worth noting.

 For the price, this is a perfect option for smoothies.
 However, this blender is limited to single-servings.
 The more you fill it, the more the bullet shape becomes limiting.
 What's more, it only has a single speed, so if you want to get creative with a recipe you might be a little stuck.
 We also found that when we tried it on sauces and dips like hummus it left a little to be desired.
-We won't mention the ice tests either (this struggled — a lot).
+We won't mention the ice tests either (this struggled, a lot).

 Our full NutriBullet Pro 900 Series Blender review has more details

-Best large blender
+Best blender for crushing ice

 A Breville Super Q blender filled with fruit next to a personal jugH&G gold badge